aditya9211/Blur-and-Clear-Classification/README.md

 	__utils.py__

-    	`helper functions or common function among used in train, test and predict`
+    	`helper functions or common function among used in train/test and predict`